jahid012/laravel-language-extractor/readme.md

 or

 if you place the laravel-lang-extractor.exe file to the base path of your laravel project.
-First open the command prompt and run this command!
+Open the command prompt in the base directory and run this command!

 ```
 ./laravel-lang-extractor